 NGO Accountability: The EPEWG aims to both strengthen NGO accountability – particularly to local partners and those we serve – and to improve how NGO accountability is measured.

-The working group also closely follows the work of the U.S. government on monitoring and evaluation, particularly as this issue has gained greater prominence within agencies like USAID and the Department of State.
+The working group also follows the work of the U.S. government on monitoring and evaluation, particularly within agencies like USAID and the Department of State.

 The EPEWG is open to InterAction members only.
 Non-members are welcome to join our Evaluation Interest Group (EIG), which receives our monthly evaluation newsletter and is invited to participate in certain EPEWG events.
 To join either the EPEWG or EIG listserv, or for additional information on our work in this area, please contact Laia Grino.